12joan/untitled-note/app/views/docs/self_hosting.md

 - An environment suitable for running Docker containers
 - Credentials for an SMTP server
-- Credentials for an S3 bucket (or an S3-compatible service such as MinIO)
 - A reverse proxy capable of forwarding WebSocket traffic
 - A domain name and SSL certificate
 - Knowledge of Docker Compose

 ## Docker Compose

 Create a `docker-compose.yml` file using the following config as a starting point.
-If you're using MinIO, you can add it as an additional container here.

 ```
 version: '3'